 Portland Chapter monthly meetings have 70 to 100 attendees.
-Meetings are normally held the first Tuesday of each month at the historic Old Church in downtown Portland.
+Meetings are normally held the first Tuesday of each month at the First Congregational Church at 1126 SW Park Ave, Portland, OR 97205.
 No meetings in August when we head to the Willamette Writers Conference.

 Monthly meetings are open to all writers 18 and older.
 Members attend for free.
 Read on to learn about our chapter, and join our mailing list to keep in touch.

 Become a Willamette Writers Member today to enjoy membership benefits (like free meetings) and to support our community of writers.

 Finding Gold in your Story Setting with Rosanne ParryDeveloping the setting of your story can make the character voices sharper, the action more vivid, and the plot complications more realistic.
 But how do you create a deeper and more vibrant world Join us on May 7th at First Congregational Church in downtown Portland at 7PM (doors open at 6:30PM) for a workshop with author Rosanne Parry.
 This workshop will cover ten techniques for researching and writing a compelling setting for your story.

 About Rosanne ParryRosanne Parry is the author of six middle grade novels.
 The most recent are Last of the Name and A Wolf Called Wander, published by Learner and Harper Collins.
 Rosanne is a part-time bookseller at Annie Blooms, and is the captain of the League of Exceptional Writers, a free mentoring workshop for young avid readers and writers, sponsored by the Oregon SCBWI and Powells Bookstore.
 She writes in a treehouse in her backyard.
 Find out more about Rosanne here.